c-a-j/blog-site/content/docs/superputty-setup.md

 <img src="/images/fresh-putty.png">
 {{< /rawhtml >}}

-If you're a person who prefers to have the terminal styled differently depending on the host or type of work being performed, just save a few more general profiles.
+If you prefer to have the terminal styled differently depending on the host or type of work being performed, just save a few more general profiles.
 For example, if you want PROD, DEV, and TEST servers to have different background colors and/or fonts, you could create new profiles called PROD, DEV, and TEST starting with the default.
-After doing this the PuTTY configuration window would look like the screenshot below and you'll have four different profiles to choose from when adding new sessions in SuperPuTTY.
+After doing this the PuTTY configuration window would look like the screenshot below and there will be four different profiles to choose from in SuperPuTTY.

 {{< rawhtml >}}
 <img src="/images/custom-putty.png">